ProvSQL Studio

 Circuit mode: a DISTINCT query renders a -rooted DAG.
 Pinning an input gate opens the inspector with its metadata and the stored probability, click-to-edit.

 Hovering a node lights up its subtree; clicking pins it and opens the inspector panel.
 Drag a node to reposition it; the offset is preserved across frontier expansions and reset on every fresh circuit load.
 A Reset node positions toolbar button undoes all drag-to-move offsets at once.
-Wheel-to-zoom is supported on the canvas, and a Fit to screen button resets zoom and pan.
-A Fullscreen toggle pins the canvas to the viewport (Esc exits).
+Wheel-to-zoom is supported on the canvas (with / zoom buttons in the toolbar), and a Fit to screen button resets zoom and pan.
+A Fullscreen toggle pins the canvas to the browser window (Esc exits), and a Show UUIDs toggle expands the abbreviated UUIDs – in the result table, on the canvas, and in the inspector – to their full form.

 Worked example